Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 - At or above AL, below PEL: quarterly monitoring + medical surveillance program

-- At or above PEL (50 µg/m³): full 1910.1025 compliance program — engineering controls, respirators, hygiene, biological monitoring
+- At or above PEL (50 µg/m³): full 1910.1025 compliance — engineering controls, respirators, hygiene, biological monitoring

 - Post-control monitoring: verify engineering control effectiveness after LEV installation